linxuyalun/devops/doc/cloud-native.md

 # Kubernetes in Practice

 Kubernetes is not only kubernetes.
-Its success main comes from its perfect ecosystem.
+Thanks to its ecosystem, it brings today's kubernetes glorious.
 The following contents will give you a graphic description of kubernetes ecosystem.

 ## Cluster Overview